NY Waterway: NJ Transit fare-sharing

-In December 2014 it was announced that NJT will buy ten buses for NY Waterway's use on its Manhattan bus routes.
+In December 2014, it was announced that NJT will buy ten buses for NY Waterway's use on its Manhattan bus routes.
 In January 2016, NY Waterway and NJT introduced the Hudson GoPass, allowing for unlimited use on light rail, ferry and bus routes 156, 158, 159.
 NJ Transit has also provided funding for boat maintenance and bus purchases.

 Routes and terminals

 New Jersey—Manhattan services

-Manhattan services originate across four localities in New Jersey: Edgewater in Bergen County, and Weehawken, Hoboken, and Jersey City in Hudson County.
+Manhattan services originate across five localities in New Jersey: Edgewater in Bergen County, and Weehawken, Hoboken, and Jersey City in Hudson County, and South Amboy in Middlesex County.
 These localities are listed below from north to south.

 Intra-NYC services

 Upstream Hudson services

 The Haverstraw–Ossining Ferry connects Haverstraw in Rockland County with Ossining in Westchester County.
 The Ossining terminal is located adjacent to Ossining station, which is served by Metro-North's Hudson Line.
 The Newburgh–Beacon Ferry connects Newburgh in Orange County with Beacon in Dutchess County.
 The Beacon terminal is located adjacent to Beacon station, also served by the Hudson Line.
-Both ferries are operated under contract from the Metropolitan Transportation Authority.
+Both ferries are operated under a contract from the Metropolitan Transportation Authority.